elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/prototype-pattern.md

 ---

-### Could you please explain the prototype design pattern?
+### What is the Prototype Design Pattern in JavaScript?

 <details className='answer'>
   <summary>